oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-definitions.md

       sha512
 ```

-These values are derived from the currently supported digests OpenSSL [OPENSSL].
+These values are derived from the currently supported digests OpenSSL [cite](#OPENSSL).
 Leading dashes were removed.

 > The command `openssl dgst -list` (Version 1.1.1f from 2020-03-31) outputs the following:
 >